maniospas/Blombly/docs/index.md

 <b>🚀 Expressive.</b>
 Focus on writing algorithms with automated parallelism.
 Blombly ships with operating system and web tools.
 <br>
 <b>🦆 Dynamic.</b> Leverage features like duck typing and dynamic inlining.
-Syntax is opinionated in favor of [typeless oop](material/typeless.md).
+Syntax is opinionated just enough to prevent multiple solutions.
 <br>
-<b> 💡 Simple.</b> There are only a few core commands.
+<b> 💡 Simple.</b> There are only a few core commands and mostly one way to do things.
+Learn Blombly in an afternoon.

 <br>
 <br>

-Blombly has a few features that set it apart from other languages.
-First, it automatically parallelizes functions while allowing you to create side-effects on structs (aka objects).
-Most parallel languages do no offer this option and therefore are not very good at object-oriented or in general imperative programming.
-Furthermore, closure (visible symbols) contains the `final` variables of the execution scope; you can preserve definition information on callable structs, but usually functions adapt to where they run.
+Blombly has a few features that make it unique.
+First, it automatically parallelizes functions while allowing side-effects on structs and imperative programming in general.
+Furthermore, closure (visible symbols) consists of the `final` variables of the execution scope; preserve definition information on callable structs, but functions adapt to where they run.
-You can also dynamically inline multiple code blocks *at runtime*.
-This is a key aspect of reusing code when creating typeless structs.
-Finally, Blombly does not use reflection to enforce logical consistency checking through a combination of duck typing errors, primitive type conversions errors, and assertions.
+Also dynamically inline multiple code blocks *at runtime*, for example to reusing code when creating typeless structs.
+Finally, Blombly forgoes reflection to force logical consistency through error checking.

 !!! tip
     Despite parallel execution, write code similar to what you are used to because: <br>